Chronic Shame in Clinical Practice

 Can you tell me about the financial commitment for the two-year training?

-Each clinic of the six clinics cost $1100, including gst- totalling $6600, people pay per clinic as we go.
+Each clinic of the six clinics cost $1100, plus gst- totalling $6930, while people commit to the entire training, they pay per clinic as we go.
 Payment plans are available.

 Are the clinics available à la carte?